Why Do Games Crash After Overclocking CPU & GPU?

 1. Increase the CPU voltage.

 If your CPU and GPU are running too fast due to overclocking and causing games to crash, the best way to fix it is to raise the voltage.
-By raising the voltage, you’ll make sure that your parts get the right amount of power to work right.
+Raising the voltage will ensure your parts get the right amount of power to work right.

 When you raise the voltage, be careful because it can be dangerous.
 Check your temperatures often to make sure they don’t get too high.
 You should also be careful not to raise the voltage too much since doing so can hurt your parts.